Bridgeport Art Galleries, Museums, Supplies & More

 Art dealers and appraisers near you are places to find new unique pieces or learn the value of something you already own:

-Black Rock Galleries specializes in excellent personal property and estate furnishings, antiques, art, home décor, and more from the best mansions and estates on the East Coast and in Texas.
-Picture That Art Consulting Firm was founded in 2002 and is headquartered in Stamford.
-In addition to acquiring framed artwork for venues, the company also offers art consultation, valuation, collection management, and curatorial services to corporations, healthcare organizations, and academic institutions around the country.
+Founded in 2002 and headquartered in Stamford Picture That Art Consulting Firm excels at acquiring framed artwork for venues plus the company also offers art consultation, valuation, collection management, and curatorial services to corporations, healthcare organizations, and academic institutions around the country.

 Nest Arts Factory, City Lights Gallery, and The Firm Gallery from our main list also sell art in your area.